jgauffin/griffin.mvccontrib/source/Griffin.MvcFramework/Readme.txt

+﻿RavenDb providers for localization and
-﻿Convinience over configuration framework for ASP.NET MVC3
+Convinience over configuration framework for ASP.NET MVC3

 To use this framework you gotto love: